oss2019/pyquotes/README.md

 * Follow PEP8 coding style.
 * Write tests wherever necessary.
 * Write descriptive commit messages.
+* It is recommended to have a single commit for a task.

 For any more information contact [akshatkarani](https://github.com/akshatkarani)